PoisotLab/ms_network_prediction/manuscript.md

 The core premise of this manuscript is that ecological networks can be predicted.
-In this section, we provide a proof-of-concept, in which we (i) aggregate a series of networks collected across space into a metaweb, (ii) extract latent features based on the co-occurrence of species, (iii) use these features to train a neural network to predict interactions, and (iv) apply this classifier to the original features to predict possibly missing interactions across the entire species pool.
+In this section, we provide a proof-of-concept, in which we (i) aggregate a series of networks collected across space into a metaweb, (ii) extract features based on species co-occurrence, (iii) use these features to train a neural network to predict interactions, and (iv) apply this classifier to the original features to predict possibly missing interactions across the entire species pool.
 The entire analysis is presented in